craftercms/docs/source/developers/cook-books/how-tos/web-app-manifest-use-credentials.rst

 :is-up-to-date: True

-.. index:: Web manifest usage in Crafter CMS, How to use a manifest with Crafter CMS, Web App Manifest, Manifest
+.. index:: Web manifest usage in CrafterCMS, How to use a manifest with CrafterCMS, Web App Manifest, Manifest

 =================================
-Web Manifest Usage in Crafter CMS
+Web Manifest Usage in CrafterCMS
 =================================

 Some web apps use a ``web app manifest``, a file that describes the web application.